meghapsimatrix/simhelpers/README.md

 # Simulation

-An example of results of a simulation study (Frane, 2015).
+An example of results of a repilcation of a simulation study by Frane (2015).

 <img src="man/figures/frane.png" align="center" />